gitHu6-newb/FoldingAtAltitude/README.md

 34. Select "Schedule | Link a schedule to your runbook"

-35. Click "Create a new schedule," Give it a name, set the Starts date and time, change Recurrance from "Once" to "Recurring," and set for 1 per hour, then click "Create" [fig 19](https://encouragingcleanamazonprchase.s3-us-west-1.amazonaws.com/azupgr/fig_auto7.gif)
+35. Click "Create a new schedule," Give it a name, set the Starts date and time, change Recurrance from "Once" to "Recurring," and set for every 1 hour, then click "Create" [fig 19](https://encouragingcleanamazonprchase.s3-us-west-1.amazonaws.com/azupgr/fig_auto7.gif)<br>
+(sorry I have a 2 in the figure. using 1 is better)

 36. No need for "Parameters and run settings" so just click on "OK" This schedule should restart any and all VMs, even those you later create, whether it be in the same or different Resource Groups.
 If for some reason you need different schedules for different VMs, you can specifically target a VM by name and/or resource group in "Parameters and run settings," but be aware that this one will still restart all resources unless you put in names or resource groups here. <br> Lastly, the "Jobs" blade is how you check what/when schedules have ran if you're curious.